This (long) article describes, in detail, how I day trade Emini futures and what works for me.

 - Low commissions

-What I don’t like is their online account management platform, which is different from the order entry platform (TWS).
+I don’t like their online account management platform, which is different from the order entry platform (TWS).
 I find it confusing, particularly if you have multiple accounts.
 Their statements are also a bit complex and I’ve gotten myself into trouble a couple of times when running currency overlays.